Bolling Breaks Silence To Discount Son’s Suicide: Eric Chase Bolling Death Showed ‘No Signs Of Self Harm’

 — Michelle???? (@mrntweet2) September 9, 2017

-Bolling is suing the journalist for defamation who first broke the story, which was revealed last month.
-Whatever happened, it doesn’t sound as if the public is going to find out, but one thing is sure, this has left such a wake of tragedy for the Bolling family.

-Yashar Ali wrote the piece about Eric Bolling back in August and Bolling slapped a lawsuit on him for defamation.
+Bolling is suing the journalist who first broke the story for defamation, which was revealed last month.
+Yashar Ali wrote the piece about Eric Bolling in August and Bolling slapped a lawsuit on him for defamation.
 Here is the tweet Ali sent out right after getting Bolling’s summons.

 Just received a summons.
 Eric Bolling is suing me for defamation – $50 million in damages.
 I stand by my reporting + will protect my sources